-Co-sleeping and breastfeeding are two closely linked practices that significantly impact both maternal and infant health.
-Research has examined the relationship between these two activities and their effects on child development, maternal well-being, and the safety surrounding Sudden Infant Death Syndrome (SIDS).
+Co-sleeping and breastfeeding are two closely connected practices that have significant impacts on both maternal and child health.
+Research has examined the relationship between these two activities and their impact on child development, maternal health and the safety surrounding sudden unexpected infant death (SIDS).

 Evidence

-- Co-sleeping promotes breastfeeding by making nighttime nursing easier.
-Studies show that co-sleeping infants breastfeed more frequently and for longer durations compared to infants who sleep separately (McKenna et al., 1997).
+- Co-sleeping promotes breastfeeding, as it makes it easier for mothers to breastfeed during the night.
+Studies show that co-sleeping infants are breastfed more frequently and for longer periods compared to infants who sleep alone (McKenna et al., 1997).

-- During the COVID-19 pandemic, co-sleeping intentions were strongly linked to intentions to breastfeed at 3 and 6 months postpartum (Schindler-Ruwisch et al., 2023).
+- Co-sleeping during the COVID-19 pandemic showed that intentions to co-sleep or bed-share were strongly associated with intentions to breastfeed at 3 and 6 months postpartum (Schindler-Ruwisch et al., 2023).

 - Safety and SIDS:

-- Co-sleeping combined with breastfeeding may reduce the risk of SIDS, but it’s crucial to follow safe sleep practices.
-These include avoiding co-sleeping in unsafe environments such as sofas, or when parents smoke or have consumed alcohol (Marinelli et al., 2019).
+- Co-sleeping in combination with breastfeeding can reduce the risk of SIDS, but it is important to follow safe sleep practices.
+This includes avoiding co-sleeping in dangerous situations such as on a sofa, or if the parents smoke or have consumed alcohol (Marinelli et al., 2019).

 - Maternal Stress and Health:

-- Co-sleeping and breastfeeding can influence maternal stress and hormonal balance.
-Studies show that co-sleeping and nursing infants may help regulate the mother’s cortisol levels, reducing stress (Simon et al., 2016).
+- Co-sleeping and breastfeeding can affect the mother’s stress levels and hormonal balance.
+Studies show that co-sleeping and breastfed infants can help regulate the mother’s cortisol levels, which can reduce stress (Simon et al., 2016).

-- Nighttime breastfeeding is linked to numerous benefits, including reduced risk of engorgement, mastitis, and postpartum depression, as well as improved sleep for mothers (Clark & Burnett, 2020).
+- Night-time breastfeeding is associated with several benefits, including reduced risk of engorgement, mastitis and postnatal depression as well as better sleep for mothers (Clark & Burnett, 2020).

 - Cultural and Ethical Considerations:

-- Cultural factors play a significant role in how co-sleeping and breastfeeding are practiced and perceived.
-In some cultures, co-sleeping is the norm and considered a natural part of parenting (Pemberton, 2005).
+- Cultural factors play a significant role in how co-sleeping and breastfeeding are practised and perceived.
+In some cultures, co-sleeping is the norm and is considered a natural part of child-rearing (Pemberton, 2005).